DCYF Child Care Grant Opportunities

 See the Child Care Complex Needs Fund webpage.

 The Early Childhood Equity Grant helps support culturally responsive programming so that children have access to diverse care that meets their needs.
-The grant seeks to advance and inspire practices that promote inclusive and culturally responsive learning, environments, and enhanced language access.
+The grant is to advance and inspire practices that promote inclusive and culturally responsive learning, environments, and enhanced language access.

 Who is eligible?